Romans 14:1

 also permissible on Sunday.
 All days are the same to some people.

-The word Sabbath means, "rest".
+The word Sabbath means, "rest."
 In one sense, Jesus is our rest.

-day of rest for most pastors and other Christian workers.
+not a day of rest for most pastors and other Christian workers.
 They often work

 harder on Sunday than any other day of the week.

-The essential thing is that whatever you choose
+The essential thing is that whatever you

-interest in doing the right thing in service to God.
+of interest in doing the right thing in service to God.

-day, to the Lord he does not regard it.
-He that eats, eats to the Lord, because
+regards not the day, to the Lord he does not regard

-he gives God thanks; and he that eats not, to the Lord he eats not, and gives
+eats not, to the Lord he eats not, and gives God thanks.
+For none of us lives

-God thanks.
-For none of us lives to himself, and no man dies to himself.
-For
+to himself, and no man dies to himself.
+For whether we live, we live unto the

-whether we live, we live unto the Lord; and whether we die, we die unto the
+Lord; and whether we die, we die unto the Lord: whether we live therefore or

-Lord: whether we live therefore or die, we are the Lord’s.
-For to this end
+die, we are the Lord’s.
+For to this end Christ both died, and rose, and

-Christ both died, and rose, and revived, that he might be Lord both of the dead
+revived, that he might be Lord both of the dead and the living."

 14:8 that "we are the Lord’s."
 We belong to the Lord.
 Everyone who is a true